RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 > **NOTE**: You'll also notice that the IP address for Ironic has changed, it's now *172.22.0.3*, whereas when we were deploying it was *172.22.0.2*, only because it's now running on the cluster, no longer on the (long-since-deleted) bootstrap VM.

 Great!
 All looks good with the baremetal nodes!
-However, there's one more step for us to do...

-Now that we have our baremetal hosts registered with the baremetal operator, we need to tell OpenShift which `Node` is which.
+Now that we have our baremetal hosts registered with the baremetal operator, we can explore how OpenShift knows which `Node` is which.
 Every computer within a Kubernetes environment is considered a `Node`, but with OpenShift 4.0+ the cluster is more aware of the underlying infrastructure, so it can make adjustments such as scaling the cluster, adding new nodes, and deleting them.
 OpenShift utilises the concept of `Machines` and `MachineSets` to help it understand the different types of underlying infrastructure, including public cloud platforms like AWS.
 A `Machine` is a fundamental unit that describes the host for a `Node`.

 When we registered our baremetal hosts we created corresponding `Machine` objects (see **CONSUMER**) that are linked to our `BareMetalHost` objects: